Shreeramghimire/Salmon-Statistics/second_part.md

 ---

-### The "Practical" Truth (What to actually use)
+### The "Practical" Truth

-**Forget the Pearson (Wald) interval for proportions.** It is dangerously misleading for small samples or extreme probabilities.
-Many statisticians argue it should never be taught.
+It is dangerously misleading for small samples or extreme probabilities.
+Many statisticians argue than it should never be taught.

 | Recommendation | Method | Why |
 | :--- | :--- | :--- |